trigaten/Learn_Prompting/docs/basics/priming.md

 ---

 # 🟢 Priming
-When interacting with an LLM such as ChatGPT (which we will use in this article), the content of your first input can shape the rest of the conversation.
+When interacting with an LLM such as ChatGPT, the content of your first input can shape the rest of the conversation.
 As such, it can be useful to set up guidelines for your interaction in what is referred to as a “priming prompt”.

 This article will cover three things you can alter using your primer—style, regulation, and formatting—as well as how to implement these using conversation macros, and finish off with an example of a complete general-purpose priming prompt.